enogrob/programming-erlang/README.md

 [ ] case and if Expressions
 [ ] Building Lists in Natural Order
 [ ] Accumulators
-Records and Maps
+Chapter 5 Records and Maps
 [ ] Records are used to name the items in a tuple
 [ ] Maps are improved records
 [ ] When to Use Maps or Records
-Error Handling in Sequential Programs
+Chapter 6 Error Handling in Sequential Programs
 [ ] Handling errors in sequential code
 [ ] Trapping an Exception with Try…Catch
 [ ] Trapping an Exception with Catch
 [ ] Programming Style with Exceptions
 [ ] Stack Traces
 [ ] Fail Fast and Noisily, Fail Politely
-Binaries and the Bit Syntax
+Chapter 7 Binaries and the Bit Syntax
 [ ] Binaries
 [ ] The Bit Syntax
 [ ] Bitstrings – Processing Bit-Level Data
-The Rest of Sequential Erlang
+Chapter 8 The Rest of Sequential Erlang
 [ ] apply
 [ ] Arithmetic Expressions
 [ ] Arity